-Angle of parking stall to drive aisle Two-way circulation: Minimum aisle width One-way circulation: Minimum aisle width
+stall to drive aisle Minimum aisle width Minimum aisle width

 90 degrees 24 feet 20 feet

 60 degrees Not Permitted 18 feet

 45 degrees Not Permitted 16 feet

 (d) One-way vs. two-way circulation.
 In most cases, the conventional parking layout with spaces situated perpendicular to the traffic aisle is preferred (middle column, above).
 However, there may be situations when a one way circulation pattern with angled parking spaces works better (right-hand column, above).